ordina-jworks/ordina-jworks.github.io/_posts/2020-01-02-Spring-Data-Jdbc.md

 It uses the information of these changes to keep the database up to date.
 Spring Data JPA makes managed entities from these entities.
 Instead of always needing to create queries to update data in the database, we can edit these entities.
-These changes will than always be persisted automatically.
+These changes will then always be persisted automatically.
-This tracking is called dirty tracking because when you change the entities, these updates are making the entity "dirty" because the state is different than in the database.
+This tracking is called dirty tracking because when you change the entities, these updates are making the entity "dirty" since the state is different than in the database.
-When the Hibernate session is flushed, these changes will be persisted, and the entity will be "clean" again.
+When the Hibernate session is flushed, these changes will be persisted and the entity will be "clean" again.
 This will only be done for changes within a transaction.
 If the changes are not done within a transactional context, you will have to call the save method of the repository to persist those changes.

 If you want to make bigger changes, it is also possible to create update methods in the repositories.
 Like querying the database and creating entities, you can also create methods in the repository.
 Using JPQL you can create a query which can update multiple entities at once.
-Please make sure to add the @modifying annotation.
+Please make sure to add the @Modifying annotation.
-This is a security measure so you can not modify something by mistake.
+This is a security measure so you cannot modify something by mistake.

 ##### Example